Server Certificates

 - ./certs:/certs

-The Helm charts for both Kubernetes and OpenShift support dynamic TLS configuration through values.yaml and --set flags, eliminating the need to manually edit and repackage chart files.
-The approach differs between single-node and high-availability (HA) deployments:
+The Helm charts support dynamic TLS configuration through values.yaml and --set flags, without manually editing packaged chart files.

-For single-node deployments, TLS is configured directly on the Mosquitto broker.
+For single-node deployments, TLS is configured directly on the Mosquitto broker using server-only TLS.
+This enables one-way TLS where only the server presents a certificate to clients.

 Prerequisites